Sheriff seeking what drove 'mad man' to shoot up dance hall

-Los Angeles Sheriff Robert Luna said investigators had not yet established why 72-year-old Huu Can Tran gunned down patrons Saturday night at a ballroom dance hall he was said to frequent in Monterey Park, where tens of thousands attended Lunar New Year festivities earlier that evening.
+Los Angeles Sheriff Robert Luna said investigators had not yet established why 72-year-old Huu Can Tran gunned down patrons Saturday night at a ballroom dance hall in Monterey Park, where tens of thousands attended Lunar New Year festivities earlier that evening.
+Tran later killed himself as police closed in on him.

 “What drove a mad man to do this?
 We don’t know, but we intend to find out,” Luna said.